USS Waters (DD-115): 1920s

 On 24 February 1920, Waters came out of reserve and moved to Bremerton, Washington, where she began a nine-month overhaul preparatory to her return to active service.
 While the destroyer was at Puget Sound, the Navy adopted the alphanumeric system of hull designations, and Waters became DD-115 on or about 17 July 1920.
 She completed her reconditioning on 30 November and returned to San Diego at the end of the first week in December.

 During the first few months of 1921, she operated as a unit of Division X, a special organizational unit, to which Dorsey and Dent were also attached, pending the reconstitution of Division 14 in its entirety.
 In January and February, she made a cruise to Central and South America.
 She stopped in the Panama Canal Zone on her way south and visited Valparaíso and Mejillones Bay in Chile during the first two weeks of February and then returned to Panama for nine days of battle practice with the Fleet.
 On 23 February, she headed home and, after visits to Costa Rica and El Salvador, reached San Diego on 11 March.

 Waters remained there until 21 June when she got underway north and, following brief stops at San Pedro and Mare Island, entered Bremerton, Washington, on 27 June to prepare at the Puget Sound Navy Yard for duty in the Far East.
 Almost a month later, she returned south to San Francisco, whence she sailed for the Far East on 21 July.
 After stops at Pearl Harbor, Midway, and Guam, Waters steamed into Manila Bay on 24 August and reported for duty with the Asiatic Fleet at the Cavite Navy Yard.

 The destroyer remained in the vicinity of Luzon through most of her tour of duty in the Orient.
 She visited Olongapo and Manila frequently and conducted combat training and torpedo exercises off the northwestern shores of the island in Lingayen Gulf.
 On 3 June 1922, she departed the Philippines and headed north for the Asiatic Fleet's usual summer cruise to Chinese waters.
-She arrived at Shanghai three days later and, for the remaining seven weeks of her tour in the Orient, visited Chinese ports such as Chefoo and Chinwangtao.
+She arrived at Shanghai three days later and, for the remaining seven weeks of her tour in the Orient, visited Chinese ports such as Yantai and Qinhuangdao.

-On 25 August, the warship weighed anchor at Chefoo to return to the United States.
+On 25 August, the warship weighed anchor at Yantai to return to the United States.
 She stopped at Nagasaki in Japan, Midway Island, and Pearl Harbor en route to San Francisco, where she finally arrived on 3 October.
 After a week of repairs at Mare Island Navy Yard, Waters steamed south and, upon her arrival at San Diego on 23 October, immediately began preparations for inactivation.
 On 28 December 1922, Waters was decommissioned there and was laid up at the destroyer base.